ait-aecid/kyoushi-environment/README.md

 Dataset initialized in: /home/user/kyoushi/processed
 ```

 Before going to the next step, make sure that the elasticsearch database is empty and no legacy files from previous runs exist (this should not apply when kyoushi-dataset is executed for the first time).
-If such legacy files exist, the kyoushi-generator will get stuck in the following step.
+If such legacy files exist, the kyoushi-generator will get stuck in the following step without error messages or timeout.
 Therefore, make sure to run the following commands to clear the database and delete existing sincedb files.

 ```bash
 (kyoushi-dataset-L9Pkzr_M-py3.8) user@ubuntu:~/kyoushi/processed$ curl -XDELETE localhost:9200/_all